pconrad/MuseScore2-Plugins/README.md

        return x * x;
     }
     ```
-* Nested items, such as this `Button` definition.
-Note that internally, it has a similar structure to the `MuseScore` definition.
+* Nested child objects, such as this `Button` definition.
+Note that internally, it has a similar structure to the `MuseScore` object declaration:

     ```
       Button {